 Affiliate and Volunteer Faculty

 Affiliate and volunteer faculty are vital to the development and delivery of the College of Medicine educational programs.
 Affiliate faculty members are professionals employed by an entity that has an affiliation agreement with the College of Medicine.
 These individuals are directed by the affiliated employer to perform specific responsibilities and to devote a specified percent of time and effort to the College of Medicine.
 Affiliate and volunteer faculty members of the College of Medicine serve without financial compensation by UCF.
-They are encouraged to actively participate in the educational, research, academic service, and/or patient care programs of the College of Medicine.
+They are assigned an academic role to actively participate in the educational programs of the College of Medicine.

 Faculty Ranks and Related Criteria